 It’s one of those strange ironies of the modern age that competition prizes have somehow become more valuable and yet less valued.
 Chances are that you will have already scrolled past three offers to send the five hundred and thirty first person to retweet this message a sufficient quantity of iPads to make The Bumpkin Billionaires head for the hills this morning alone; in contrast, the sheer level of envy that would meet ownership of local radio branded pens and bugs acquired on the basis of confirming who the singer with the pop group Brother Beyond was down a crackly phone line – which you later found out nobody you knew had heard anyway – is beyond the scope of scientific evaluation.
 This is why so many have such strong attachments to t-shirts, ring binders and indeed albums that they more than likely would not have owned had they not won them in a competition.

-Although I still own Streetsounds 17, I’d more or less forgotten about my brief moment of celebrity as a Smash Hits competition winner until I stumbled across the list of Streetsounds 17-baggers with my name it whilst browsing old issues of Smash Hits as background research for a feature on Now – The Summer Album (which you can now find here).
-Although they were widely regarded as somewhere between a hip Mirage-glugging neon and chrome nightclub affectation and an impenetrable chart averse bafflement at the time, the Streetsounds series of albums have since developed a deserved cult following and it was hard to resist the temptation to revisit it in a world where most of the featured artists are lost even to barrel-scraping streaming services.
-It’s actually a more interesting compilation than this slightly flippant in places feature might suggest, although in fairness it was difficult to avoid the opportunity to scoff affectionately at the eighties idea of ‘style’; incidentally, this is slightly longer than the original published version, with some comments on the bewildering sleevenotes reinstated.
-You can find more on eighties pop music and haphazard compilations in my book The Camberwick Green Procrastination Society, available in paperback here or from the Kindle Store here.
+Although I still own Streetsounds 17, I’d more or less forgotten about my brief moment of celebrity as a Smash Hits competition winner until I stumbled across the list of Streetsounds 17-baggers with my name it whilst browsing old issues of Smash Hits while putting together a feature on Now – The Summer Album (which you can find here).
+Although they were widely regarded as somewhere between a hip Mirage-glugging neon and chrome nightclub affectation and an impenetrable chart averse bafflement at the time, the Streetsounds series of albums have since developed a deserved cult following and it was impossible to resist the temptation to revisit it in a world where most of the featured artists are lost even to barrel-scraping streaming services.
+It’s actually a more interesting compilation than this slightly flippant in places feature might suggest, although in fairness it was difficult to avoid the opportunity to scoff affectionately at the eighties idea of ‘style’.
+Incidentally you can find more on eighties pop music and haphazard compilations in The Camberwick Green Procrastination Society, available in paperback here or from the Kindle Store here.

 In 1986, I won a competition in Smash Hits.
 Though I’m not really quite sure of how and why I did.